cisco-asp-web/LTRMSI-3000/lab_3/lab_3-guide.md

       - "sleep 60m"
 ```

 You'll note that the pod is in the *carrots VRF* and the K8s namespace *veggies*.
-We didn't do this to be overly complext, but rather to illustrate the fact that the namespace and VRF are independent of each other.
+We didn't do this to be overly complex, but rather to illustrate the fact that the namespace and VRF are independent of each other.
 We could have pods from multiple namespaces in the same VRF and vice versa.

 1. Add VRF, namespace, and pods:
    [07-vrf-carrots.yaml](cilium/07-vrf-carrots.yaml)